24.03.23

 How resonant frequency defines nanopositioning stage performance

 It’s commonly believed that if you know the resonant frequency of a nanopositioning stage, then you’ll have an accurate indication of its performance, especially its dynamic performance.
 In simple terms, a higher resonant frequency is taken to equate with faster movement of each stage axis.
 Unfortunately, like many things in life, it’s rarely that simple!
+In practice, resonant frequency is determined by several factors.
+These will all affect the performance of the stage, and therefore need to be considered equally before the correct selection of a nanopositioning system can be made.
+These factors include:

 • The materials that are used to construct the stage, as material stiffness and density will affect resonant frequency.
 A low density material has a higher resonant frequency as its moving mass is low; however, if you add a load then the resonant frequency will drop quickly.
 By comparison, a stage with high stiffness, even if it is manufactured from a heavy material, will maintain its resonant frequency much better.